LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

       the integrator should halt and return an error to the user).

-.. c:function:: int SUNNonlinSolFree(SUNNonlinearSolver NLS)
+.. c:function:: SUNErrCode SUNNonlinSolFree(SUNNonlinearSolver NLS)

    This *optional* function frees any memory allocated by the nonlinear solver.